 JVH: Spend time alone in your home naked.
 It seems simple, but so many of us cover up and hide our bodies.
 Feel how your bottom might wobble while you walk, or how it feels to stand in your kitchen—just you and your coffee in the morning.

 Stand in front of the mirror and look at your body.
 Really look at it.
 Run your hands over your skin from top to toe.
 This is your shape.
 This is your greatest tool in life!
 Even if you hate it, it's important to accept what reality is through touch.

 Focus on the positive.
 Honestly, I'm not the biggest fan of my love handles, but I focus on the parts of my body I like.
 I love my eyes, I like my lips, I like how I have knock knees.
 Ask your friends what bits of your body they like—and don't be afraid to do so!
 You can help each other on this journey.

 Listen to our body confidence and happiness podcast, Wobble.
 My cohost, Sarah Powell, said to me after we finished series one, "Wobble has helped me learn to love my body and embrace my life."
 Series two will be out on 1 August.

 Of course, I am going to say this: Try using self-tanner!
 Whatever your skin tone (yes, it works on all skin tones), whatever your shape.
 For me, there is no better feeling than looking in the mirror after a good coat of Isle of Paradise.
 My skin tone is more even, I don't look as tired and I love myself more.
 Fact.

 Also, follow some inspiring Instagram accounts.
 On @theisleofparadise, we only talk positive talk.
-I love @cohlsworld (his confidence is so inspiring), @the_clams is my favourite feminist synchronised swim team from Melbourne and @karenbettsofficial is a makeup artist who specialises in medical tattooing and makeup.
+I love @cohlsworld (his confidence is so inspiring), @the_clams is my favorite feminist synchronized swim team from Melbourne and @karenbettsofficial is a makeup artist who specializes in medical tattooing and makeup.